5 Social Media Websites That Failed To Stand the Test of Time5 Min Read

 2. Google Plus

-Google Plus will go down in social media folklore as the quintessential failure, a rare misstep by the world’s largest internet services provider that have proven very costly indeed.
+Google Plus will go down in social media folklore as the quintessential failure, a rare misstep by the world’s largest internet services provider that has proven very costly indeed.
 While Google Plus is technically still active, Google itself has come out and admitted that this investment essentially backfired.

 Launched in 2011, Google Plus was the company’s attempt to challenge Facebook’s dominance of the social media market.